aiden-richard/minecraft-server/README.md

 # Overview
-This repo contains the set up files for a public facing minecraft server.
-This README will go over how I host the Minecraft server which is served on my domain at: mc.pointtomyserver.xyz (Heavily filtered traffic with Cloudflare zero-trust).
+This repo contains the set up files for a public facing Minecraft server.
+This README will go over how I host the Minecraft server which is served on my domain at: mc.pointtomyserver.xyz (using a whitelist for invited players and filtered network traffic with Cloudflare zero-trust).

 When building this server (still a work in progress), I experimented with a few different stacks but landed on a setup that I think is pretty clean.

 ## Hosting
 A couple of months ago I purchased an old HP workstation on ebay for cheap.
 It has 16 GB RAM, Intel Core i7-7700, and enough storage for this project.

-This is what we are going to be hosting the minecraft server on.
-I am also running the server in a docker container on this machine for ease of use.
+This is what we are going to be hosting the Minecraft server on.
+I am also running the Minecraft server in a docker container on this machine for ease of use.
 I am using the [https://github.com/itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) docker image for this.

-The server runs tailscale VPN which lets me or my friends connect from any device I invite to the tailscale network.
+The host machine runs tailscale VPN which lets me or my friends connect to the server from any device I invite to the tailscale network.
 This will come up later.

-Once I had the server running, I wanted to put it up on my domain.
-The only problem with this is that I would have to create a DNS record pointing my domain to my home IP.
-Some people are okay with this; I don't like it.
+Once I had the Minecraft server running, I wanted to put it up on my domain.
+The only problem with this is that I would have to create a DNS record that points my domain to my home IP.
+I don't like this approach, and I wanted to find a better way.

 ## Forwarding Traffic